coillteoir/morningbot/README.md

 # MorningBot

-MorningBot is a Discord Bot built for CS++'s Discord Server.
-It reacts to all morning messages and has other fun features like leaderboards and hidden reacts.
+MorningBot is a Discord Bot which allows admins to reward users for wishing eachother good morning.
+Since every server is unique morningbot allows admins to configure the bot and run it themselves.
+There is a base configuraion which serves as an example and is used in the main instance of morningbot.

+## Planned features
+- Leaderboard functionality
+- Leaderboard winner gets a custom role
+- Multi-channel config for more expressive bots.

 ## Installation, Deployment and Development